javanibble/javanibble.github.io/_featured_tags/bpmn.md

 {:toc .large-only}

 ---
-## What is BPMN?
-> "Business Process Model and Notation has become the de-facto standard for business processes diagrams.
-It is intended
-> to be used directly by the stakeholders who design, manage and realize business processes, but at the same time be
-> precise enough to allow BPMN diagrams to be translated into software process components.
-BPMN has an easy-to-use
-> flowchart-like notation that is independent of any particular implementation environment." ~ [BPMN Specification](https://www.omg.org/spec/BPMN/2.0.2/)

----
 ## BPMN  Specifications
 Originally developed by the Business Process Management Initiative (BPMI), BPMN has been maintained by the Object Management Group (OMG) since the two organizations merged in 2005.
 Version 2.0 of BPMN was released in January 2011.
 Business Process Model and Notation has become the de-facto standard for business processes diagrams.